TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          boolean

    Description
-         If set, the "foreign\_table\_where" will be ignored and a "pid=0" will be added to the query to select only records from root level of the page tree.
+         If set, the :ref:`foreign_table_where <columns-select-properties-foreign-table-where>`
+         will be ignored and a "pid=0" will be added to the query to select only records from root level of the page tree.

    Scope
          Display

+.. _columns-select-properties-mm:

+MM
+~~

 .. container:: table-row